dvajs/dva/docs/API.md

 Replace an existing model with a new one, comparing by the namespace.
 If no one matches, add the new one.

-After called, old `reducers`, `effects`, `subscription` will be replaced with the new ones, while orginal state will be kept, which means it's useful for HMR.
+After called, old `reducers`, `effects`, `subscription` will be replaced with the new ones, while original state is kept, which means it's useful for HMR.

 ### `app.router(({ history, app }) => RouterConfig)`